teethefox/Front-End-Development-Test/README.md

 - Have files been optimized?

 ## Deliverables and Deadline
 Please deliver final product by forking this repositiory on your personal git hub account.
-When completed, please email the repo URL to austin.branham@tetongravity.com and drew.holt@tetongravity.com
+When completed, email the repo URL to austin.branham@tetongravity.com and drew.holt@tetongravity.com

 Take your time but try to deliver it within 3 days time.
-If we don't see any activity in your test repository after 2 weeks (at least initial commits), we will automatically withdraw your application.